Edgar-Donk/frothy-brew/docs/colour_picker/index_colour.rst

 While there are a load of rgbahsv colour pickers out there it is still
 useful to make one.

-Let's use the colour picker in paint.net as an example, and keep it simple at the start, use the canvas to display our gradient, then use a scale underneath the canvas and a spinbox to show the value of the scale.
+Let's use the colour picker in paint.net as a pattern, keeping it simple at the start, use the canvas to display our gradient, then use a scale underneath the canvas and a spinbox to show the value of the scale.
 If both the scale and its associated spinbox point to the same tk variable they should affect each other.
-At the same time the gradient should change with the value on with each colour component.
+At the same time the gradient should change with the value shown on each colour component.

-In case you are wondering the following scripts are DPI aware, so they have an enlargement factor included, and will operate at 96dpi and 192dpi equally well, for larger dpi remember to run the colour wheel script :ref:`09colour_wheel_pil.py<colour-wheel>`.
+In case you are wondering, the following scripts are DPI aware, so they have an enlargement factor included, and will operate at 96dpi and 192dpi equally well, for larger dpi remember to run the colour wheel script :ref:`09colour_wheel_pil.py<colour-wheel>` and adjust.

 .. toctree::
     :caption: Colour Picker...